International Combat Martial Arts Encyclopedia

 Grand Master Dr. John Latourette in Kenpo / speed hitting / combat fighting

-Grand Master Erle Montague in Tai Chi / Bagwa / Hsing-I / and pressure
+Grand Master Erle Montague in Tai Chi / Bagwa / Hsing-I / and pressure points

 ust to name a few